fredamakarie/yumbook-django/README.md

-YumBook — Recipe Management Web App
+# 🍴 YumBook — Django Recipe App

-YumBook is a full-stack Django recipe management application where users can create, edit, delete, and browse recipes.
+**YumBook** is a Django-powered recipe management platform where users can register, log in, and manage their personal recipes.
-It includes both HTML pages (frontend templates) and REST API endpoints powered by Django REST Framework (DRF).

-Users can:

-Store and manage personal recipes

-Add ingredients with quantities

-Upload images

-Browse all recipes

-Search by ingredients or category

-Use the REST API for integration with frontend apps or mobile clients
+Each user has their own private collection — only accessible after authentication.
+Built with **Django**, **Django REST Framework (DRF)**, and **PostgreSQL**, YumBook includes both HTML pages and a RESTful API.

+---

-🚀 Features
+## 🚀 Features
-👩‍🍳 Core Functionality

-Create, read, update, and delete recipes

-Manage ingredients and their quantities

-View detailed recipe pages

-Upload recipe images

-🔐 Authentication

-User registration and login (HTML and API)
+- ✅ User Registration, Login & Logout (HTML and API)

-DRF token authentication

-Restricted access to editing/deleting recipes (only the author)

-🧭 API + HTML Separation

-/recipes/ → HTML-based pages for web users

-/api/recipes/ → REST API endpoints for external clients

-🔎 Search

-Filter and search recipes by ingredients or category
+- ✅ Create, View, Update, and Delete Recipes
+- ✅ Each user sees only **their own recipes**
+- ✅ Token-based API Authentication
+- ✅ Pagination and sorting for recipe listings
+- ✅ Ingredient management for each recipe
+- ✅ Clean validation for time/duration fields
+- ✅ Admin interface for superusers

+---

-🏗️ Tech Stack
+## 🧩 Tech Stack

-Layer	Technology
-Backend Framework	Django 5.x
+Backend Framework -	Django 5.x
-API Framework	Django REST Framework
+API Framework	- Django REST Framework
-Authentication	DRF Token Auth
+Authentication -	DRF Token Auth
-Database	postgreSQL
+Database	= postgreSQL
-Frontend	Django Templates (HTML, CSS, JS)
+Frontend	- Django Templates (HTML, CSS, JS)
-Media Storage	Django File Storage (images in /media/) 🧩 Project Structure yumbook_backend/
+Media Storage	- Django File Storage (images in /media/)

+## 🧩 Project Structure
+yumbook_backend/
 │
 ├── accounts/                   # User accounts & authentication